How coronavirus is changing our office spaces | DW | 04.02.2021

 Weisenberg also notes this increased focus on creating healthier spaces.
 The pandemic has led to a huge rise, he says, in designers doing pro bono work for small businesses and organizations that wouldn't normally be able to afford professional design services.

 One such initiative is Design Advocates, of which Weisenberg himself is part.
 The project emerged last spring when the decreased workload inspired a few architecture and design firms in New York City to band together to address the needs of local communities during the pandemic.
-This has included things like redesigned outdoor dining spaces, reconfigured homeless shelters, and outdoor game and furniture structures that can be used on streets closed to traffic.
+The architects have since worked on projects like redesigned outdoor dining spaces, reconfigured homeless shelters, and outdoor game and furniture structures that can be used on streets closed to traffic.

 "I think the biggest and most important changes have been and will continue to be public and outdoor spaces," says Weisenberg, pointing to similar initiatives by other design collectives.
 For him, the industry's increased focus on democratizing access to good design is linked to the social justice movements that coincided with the pandemic in 2020.